swiss6th/homebridge-almond/readme.md

     ]
 ```

-Optionally, you can skip certain devices by their Almond+ device ID, or request that a certain device be setup as a HomeKit Outlet rather than a Switch:
+Optionally, you can skip individual devices by their Almond+ device ID, or request that a certain device be setup as a HomeKit Outlet rather than a Switch:

  ```javascript
     "platforms": [